On the Size Control of the Hybrid Test for Predictive Ability: Appendix B: Auxiliary lemma and proofs

 Now we can extend this pointwise convergence into the uniform convergence over the real-line by applying Theorem 11.2.9 of \cite{lehmann2006testing} to two conditional distributions as the conditional distribution function ${F_{rs} (x,c^s)}/{ F_s(c^s)}$ is continuous.
 Once we have the uniform convergence of the conditional distributions, we have

 The convergence of the third term is straightforward.

-Given the result, let us obtain the probability limit of critical value $\hat{c}^{r*}_n$.
-We can't directly apply Lemma 11.2.1 of \citep{lehmann2006testing} as in Step 3 because the distribution of $Z^r 1\{Z^s \leq c^s\} $ is discontinuous at zero.
+Given this result, let us obtain the probability limit of critical value $\hat{c}^{r*}_n$.
+We can't directly apply Lemma 11.2.1 of \cite{lehmann2006testing} as in Step 1 because the distribution of $Z^r 1\{Z^s \leq c^s\} $ is discontinuous at zero.
 Let $\alpha \in (0,1- 2^{-M})$.
 Then we have

 The second equality holds by the definition of $c^s$.
 The third equality holds by that $P\{Z^r \leq 0 \}=P\{Z_m \leq 0 \text{ for all }m\in \mathbf{M}\} = \Phi^{M}(0)=2^{-M}$ and again by the definition of $c^s$ where $\Phi(\cdot)$ is the cumulative distribution function of the standard normal distribution.
 This result guarantees that the $1-\alpha(1-\gamma)$ quantile of $Z^r 1\{Z^s \leq c^s\}$ is strictly positive given that $\alpha <1-2^{-M}$.
 As the distribution function $P\{Z^r 1\{Z^s \leq c^s\} \leq x\}$ is continuous and strictly increasing over the interval $[0, \infty)$, we have that